 Everything!
 Integrity is what you do when no one’s watching.
 It’s when you do what’s right, even when it’s difficult.
 It’s in taking a stand for what you believe in.
 It’s throwing your trash in the litter bin.
 It’s recycling your bottles, paper cups and newspapers.
 It’s in taking your trash home when there isn’t anywhere to properly dispose of them.
 It’s in picking up the trash when you are able, tidying the public washrooms counter before leaving them and by leaving the people you talk to better than when you met them — it’s about being an extra ordinary human being!

-And, just like that, without even realizing it – I managed to intertwine two of the things I love and that I’m passionate about – ECOtionally and Life Coaching – and the ability to be fully self expressed!
+And, just like that, without even realizing it – I managed to intertwine two of the things I love and that I’m passionate about – integrity and the environment – and the ability to be fully self expressed!
 WOW!